 This wasp gets its common name from the fact that it hunts and provisions each of its nest cells with a cicada (Homoptera: Cicadidae) as food for its young.
 These wasps can become an urban nuisance pest when they select a bare area around a structure as a nesting site.
 People become alarmed because they look like giant yellowjackets.
 In the United States they are found east of the Rocky Mountains.

-Large, about 1-1 5/8” (25-40 mm) long; hairs (setae) unbranched.
-Color black to rusty with yellowish markings on 1st 3 abdominal segments.
-Thorax with pronotum short, collarlike, not reaching tegula (scalelike structure at base of front wing); front wing with 3 submarginal cells, 2nd squarish; middle tibia 2 apical spurs.
+Large about 1"-1 5/8" (25-40 mm) long hairs (setae) unbranched.
+Color black to rusty with yellowish markings on first 3 abdominal segments.
+Thorax with pronotum short collarlike not reaching tegula (scalelike structure at base of front wing) front wing with 3 submarginal cells 2ndsquarish middle tibia 2 apical spurs.

 Typically areas of bare ground are used as nesting sites.
 Many individuals may use the same general area for nesting purposed.
 While digging their burror the females excavate a sizeable pile of soil which can be disfiguring to a lawn.

 Females in general will not sting unless handled or stepped on such as by barefooted children.
 Males will buzz people but cannot sting.